-We have long-standing relationships with ministries and departments of defense worldwide.
+We have strong relationships with ministries and defense experts.
 Defense and Security are critical issues governing national security.
 It becomes paramount to manage significant shifts in demand as defense funding, funding for manufacturing, sale & purchase of aircraft, transfer of technology, equipment delivery and defense/security services is funded by governments through their defense budgets.

 Our strategic relationships with governments worldwide ensure smooth navigation for various markets & industry level requirements.
 We also support in ensuring apt funding strategies, partnership decisions, technological transfer and selection of A&D products with a comparative national study.

 United States continues to be the key driver with an announced defense budget of $750 billion for 2020.
 We are also looking at other major markets at overhauling their expenditures and defense and aerospace budgets bu around 30% from 2017-18 on an average.
 In this analysis, we have taken three major markets into account which include China, Western European nations in the euro-zone and Japan.